jbshelton/GBC-2bpp-Video/Data format.md

 - 49 6-byte sections of stereo 4-bit audio data (294 bytes), plus an extra 2 sections to accomodate for 7-byte strings, with 2 bytes overflowing into the 52nd section (26 12-byte sections)
 - 8 6-byte sections of master volume data, with the first 3 bytes being in the section with the overflowed 4-bit data (4 12-byte sections)

 Miraculously, this brings the byte usage to 357, which is nearly 100% efficient!
-The remaining 3 bytes can be blank, because it can't really be used anywhere else.
+The remaining 3 bytes can be blank, because it can't really be used for anything else.

 ---